 (Effective from 6 June 2020)

-Along with our staff being fully vaccinated and us implementing other measures, such as masks being worn, SafeWA check-in codes being used, we believe that this will help limit the potential risks for our staff, guests, tenants, and the vulnerable communities.
+Along with our staff being fully vaccinated and us implementing other measures, we believe that this will help limit the potential risks for our staff, guests, tenants, and the vulnerable communities.

 We do understand that for a very small number of people in our community, this may impact the number of attendees in your sessions.
 However, we believe this decision is in the best interests of the communities we support.
 As WA’s COVID situation evolves, we will continue to review our policy and practices.